-- Progress check at age two a short written summary of children's development in the prime areas. - Reception Baseline Assessment a short assessment which is taken within the first six weeks of a child starting Reception, regardless of what time of the year this occurs. - The EYFS Profile a comprehensive assessment completed at the end of the EYFS to provide a well-rounded picture of a child's knowledge, understanding and abilities, attainment against the early learning goals (ELGs), and their readiness for Year 1.
+- Reception Baseline Assessment a short assessment which is taken within the first six weeks of a child starting Reception. - The EYFS Profile a comprehensive assessment completed at the end of the EYFS to provide a well-rounded picture of a child's knowledge, understanding and abilities, attainment against the early learning goals (ELGs), and their readiness for Year 1.